-Excellent facilities are vital to all top electrical engineering schools and Florida Tech does not disappoint: the university is home to a number of centers and institutes where faculty members and students conduct advanced research.
-Students earning an electrical engineering master’s degree have access to the F. W. Olin Engineering Complex, a state-of-the-art multimillion-dollar facility providing essential engineering equipment and software.an outstanding learning environment that is outfitted with the instruments, equipment, and software students will encounter in the workplace.
-In addition, the Harris Center for Science and Engineering, the Applied Research Laboratory, and the Wireless Center of Excellence are equipped with 21st-century technology and facilities to support electrical engineering master’s degree study and research.
+Excellent facilities are vital to all top engineering management schools and Florida Tech does not disappoint: the university is home to a number of centers and institutes where faculty members and students conduct advanced research.
+Students earning an engineering management master’s degree have access to the F. W. Olin Engineering Complex, an outstanding learning environment that is outfitted with the instruments, equipment, and software students will encounter in the workplace.
+In addition, the Harris Center for Science and Engineering, the Applied Research Laboratory, and the Wireless Center of Excellence are equipped with 21st-century technology and facilities to support engineering management master’s degree study and research.

 Excellent Career Preparation